LISTEN TO MY LATEST PODCAST EPISODE

 How to Draw on Croquis Using Adobe Illustrator (or other software)

-Fashion Flat Croquis
+Fashion Croquis

 When it comes to technical flats illustration, fashion designers often choose Adobe Illustrator for creating fashion design sketches because of its efficiency.
 (It’s also the most commonly used drawing software in the fashion industry.)